happyhappysundays/SparkBox_old/README.md

 - Switch presets either on footswitch or Spark to update display
 - Switch on and off all four major effects dynamically
 - Graphically display the effect state on the display
+- Supports 4-button pedals
+- Hold down any switch for 1s to switch between Effect mode and Preset mode
 - Rough code in to show batery level on UI

 ![alt text](https://github.com/happyhappysundays/SparkBox/blob/main/Pictures/SparkBox.jpg?raw=true)